 You can also learn more about us on Facebook:

-* was created, in part, through a grant from the Lutheran Services for Children Endowment at the ELCA Foundation, Thrivent Financial for Lutherans and All Things New Ministry, respectively.
+* was created, in part, through a grant from the Lutheran Services for Children Endowment at the ELCA Foundation, Thrivent Financial and All Things New Ministry, respectively.

 prepares teens to be active in disaster response

 Specific units include:

 , created by All Things New Ministry, is a curriculum for training high school youth age 14-18+ and youth leaders.
 Youth build practical skills in most aspects of disaster response while in a safe mentoring environment, and then apply their new skills in the disaster field.
 Youth learn the ABCs of disaster response ranging from rebuilding houses to spiritual care of the people affected by disaster.
 All training is hands on.